Renetrox/Alekfull-nx-retropie/README.md

 ## Changes Made

-- Removed all Batocera specific elements to make the theme compatible with RetroPie and ES-DE
+Removed all Batocera specific elements to make the theme compatible with RetroPie and ES-DE

-- Updated system image names to match the standard used by RetroPie and ES-DE
+Updated system image names to match the standard used by RetroPie and ES-DE

-- Added a 16:10 Layout Variant
+Added a 16:10 Layout Variant

-- Added navigation sound set for ES-DE
+Added navigation sound set for ES-DE

+Now also tested and confirmed to work with ES-X (experimental fork)

 ## **Preview**